Kat632/P3-Sims4-RealEstate-Quiz/README.md

 ### The Skeleton Plane
 #### Wireframe mock-ups

-Given that the application will be run within a terminal emulator provided within the template, there are limited options available with regards to the layout of the webpage itself.
-Early on within the development of the theme, I decided that I had to find a way of doing something to give the game a recognisable Sims look.
-I messed around for ages trying to get a background image to display, but I couldn't work out how to do it and in the end I figured it wasn't that important in the scope of the project brief.
-I have managed to get a blue to green gradient onto the background though and the blue/green is reminiscent of the Sims 4 anyway.

  I decided to centre the terminal horizontally on the screen because it feels like a nicer user experience.
 The run program button was centrally positioned above the terminal window to emphasise its importance.

 ![Home Page Wireframe](/assets/p3_wireframe_1.png)

-Aside from the background gradient, I have also styled the Play Game button and coloured it the same blue as the Sims 4 logo (#4c5c98).

 #### Logic Flow